Kazualkun/Kazualkun/README.md

 - I am a musician working on [Sol Minguante](https://www.youtube.com/@solminguante4181)

-- 🌱 I’m currently learning **CSS, HTML, PHP, SQL, Python and Design**
+- 🌱 I’m currently learning **CSS, HTML, PHP, SQL, Python, Fluttler, Dart and Design**

+- Problems with your PC?
+I can fix it, I have Hardware skills too.

 - 👨‍💻 All of my projects are available at [https://github.com/Kazualkun/Portfolio.git](https://github.com/Kazualkun/Portfolio.git)